Human Rights Clinic

-Due to COVID-19, the Summer School on International Humanitarian Law will not be offered in May 2020.
-We apologize for the inconveniences.
+Due to COVID-19, the Summer School on International Humanitarian Law was not offered in May 2020.
+We will keep you posted about the 2021 Edition.

 This program contains 2 Professionalism Hours and is also eligible for up to 28 hours and 45 minutes of Substantive Content with the Law Society of Upper Canada and the Barreau du Québec.

 IHL NOW (MAY 2020)

 Because of COVID-19, the Canadian Red Cross and the University of Ottawa’s Human Rights Research and Education Centre were partners in the creation of a series of online lectures on International Humanitarian Law that were held from May 25 to 29, 2020.

 The goal of the lecture series was to offer students and professionals the fundamentals of IHL.
 Lectures were facilitated by leading Canadian and international scholars and experts from the Canadian Armed Forces and international organizations.

 The 90 minutes lectures were offered in both French and English.

 Lecturer: Marco Sassòli, Director, Geneva Academy of International Humanitarian Law and Human Rights, Switzerland

 Detention and Deprivation of Liberty During Armed Conflicts